maslopiotr/hugo-modules/shortcodes/README.md

-# All Shortcodes for Gethugothemes themes
+# All Shortcodes for maslopiotr themes